rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/june.md

 #### Improvements
 * **Improved ROS communication**

-	ROS communication from a Device Component to another device component, or from a cloud component to another cloud component has been improved.
+	ROS communication between device components, or between cloud components has been improved.

 We have also done minor bug fixes to rapyuta io APIs.